emerald-dao/emerald-academy-v2/src/lib/content/cadenceByExample/1-helloWorld.md

 ---
 title: Hello World
 language: en
-excerpt: basic code concepts
+excerpt: Basic cadence contract
-tags: ["cadence", "basic-dapp"]
+tags: ['cadence', 'basic-dapp']
 ---

-# Chapter 1 Day 1 - Hello World
+# Chapter 1 Day 1 - Hello World 1

 Hello!
 Yes, it is me.
 Your favourite developer of all time, Jacob.
 You are currently viewing the first day of the entire course.
 Let's start this journey together.